Overview

 )

-PARTITION BY LIST(region_code) -- changed the partitioning key to the integer type
+PARTITION BY LIST(region_code) -- Change the data type of the partitioning key to integer.

 (